balfieri/flightplan/README.md

 FUTURE FEATURES<br>
 ---------------

+It will compute required takeoff roll and verify that the takeoff runway supports it.
+Similar for landing.

 It will look up METARs, TAFs, winds aloft, PIREPs, SIGMETs, AIRMETs, etc. from aviationweather.gov.

 It will consult obstacle and terrain-elevation databases and print out closest hazards along the route.

+It will compute optimal cruising altitude for each leg of the flight.

 It will compute a more accurate piecewise integration of each leg.
 In other words, do minute-by-minute computations and derive integrated GS and fuel consumption along the way.
 It will also attempt to emulate takeoff, descent, and landing more accurately, including time departing the pattern and getting back onto the proper course (and opposite for landing).